Please ensure Javascript is enabled for purposes of website accessibility

 Bond brawl brewing

-Brunswick County Senior Resident Superior Court Judge Ola Lewis is butting heads with twin brother prosecutors over their push to keep accused heroin and fentanyl traffickers locked up under $1 million bonds.
-Lewis, who is receiving treatment for liver cancer at the Mayo Clinic in Minnesota, balked after seeing coverage of prosecutors Ben David and […]
+Brunswick County Senior Resident Superior Court Judge Ola Lewis is butting heads with twin brother prosecutors over their push to keep accused heroin and fentanyl traffickers locked up under $1 […]

 May 31, 2013